 For the study, the researchers asked people at six art and music festivals in the United States and the United Kingdom about their experiences with psychedelics.

-The researchers discovered that those who had recently used psychedelics such as LSD and psilocybin, more often reported that they had "transforming experiences" that brought about major changes in their lives, including changes in their moral values.
+The researchers found that those who had recently taken psychedelics such as LSD and psilocybin were more likely to report having "transformative experiences" that brought about significant changes in their lives, including changes in their moral values.

 These experiences were linked to feelings of social solidarity and a positive mood.
 The most pronounced effects occurred in the 24 hours after taking psychedelics, the study authors said.